colinc86/LaTeXSwiftUI/README.md

 When an error occurs while parsing the input the view will display the original LaTeX.
 You can change this behavior by modifying the view's `errorMode`.

+> Note: when the `rendered` mode is used, MathJax is instructed to load the `noerrors` and `noundefined` packages.
+In the other two modes, `original` and `error`, these packages are not loaded by MathJax and errors are either displayed in the view, or caught and replaced with the original text.

 ```swift
 // Display the original text instead of the equation
 LaTeX("$\\asdf$")